aymericingargiola/repentance-run-tracker/README.md

 # Repentance Run Tracker project
 Repentance Run Tracker is an [Electron](https://www.electronjs.org/) app to record your runs in [The Binding Of Isaac: Repentance](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/) (not supporting older version of the game).
 This project was inspired by [RebirthItemTracker](https://github.com/Rchardon/RebirthItemTracker) project wich reads and parse the ``log.txt`` to track what is happening during the game, and also The [Finding of Items](https://moddingofisaac.com/mod/900/the-finding-of-items).

-The project is in his very early state but here is the functionality ToDo list :
+The project is still in early state but it's more and more stable, you can ask for features or open a bug ticket on this github from the issue tab
-- [ ] Add compact current run "item tracker" view component
-- [ ] Add stats\
-And more...

 # Usage